kormax/osaifu-keitai-google-pixel/README.md

 - `com.google.android.gms.pay.sidecar`

+## Keeping provisioned service upon unroot

 If you unroot/reinstall the system after provisioning the services, they'll continue to be available because the Osaifu-Keitai applet (Unlike CarKey applet and etc) is not cleared upon system reset.
-So the device will stll act as a super-card with all provisioned services.
+So the device will continue to act as a super-card with all provisioned services.

 If you reinstall all applications related to Osaifu-Keitai after returning to stock, while the Osaifu-Keitai app itself won't work, other applications will continue to operate.
 This includes:
-- Google Wallet
+- Google Wallet;
-- Pasmo, Suica
+- Pasmo, Suica;
 - Rakuten, Nanaco, Waon.

 I have not tested if the full functionality is available (topup/new service creation), but those apps at least open and allow to look at provisioned service info.

-# Personal comments
+## Observations

 This section contains comments and thoughts that appeared when researching this topic:

 - This document was created in order to shed light on feature lock out and try to give some pointers to the people that want to try and overcome this limitation.